TOLOSAT/gravimetry-payload/README.md

 ## Geopotential models
-This tool was mainly built around the "EGM2008" Earth Gravity Model, and the "WGS84" earthixed terestrial reference system.
+This tool's model-mapping capabilities were mainly built around the "EGM2008" Earth Gravity Model, and the "WGS84" earthixed terestrial reference system.
 The data in this model can be found at: https://earth-info.nga.mil/GandG///wgs84/gravitymod/egm2008/egm08_wgs84.html The original tool was made by  the U.S. National Geospatial-Intelligence Agency (NGA) EGM Development Team.
 The code and coefficients were designed for Fortran.
 A quick script to re-write the coefficients into numpy arrays has been written.
+The fortran source code is being studied to get insight on how it computes geoid undulations.

 ## Just the Geoid please
-IF ALL YOU WANT TO DO IS CALCULATE THE GEOID ELEVATION AT LAT/LONG COORDINATES, I'M NOT DONE CODING THAT YET.
-THE FUNCTIONS DO NOT MAKE SENSE,SEND ME THE RIGHT ONES IF YOU KNOW THEM.
-GIVE ME SOME TIME, THANKS.
+The Geoid undulations can be calculated.
+The tool currently supports computations up to degree 60, degree 154 if i can figure out my math.
+Going beyond 155 degrees required a new method of computing the Associated Legendre Function.
+The reference ellipsoid is removed, but some residual height is left over.
+Incliding the NGA fortran-calcuated geoid undulation 1'x1' map wil later be implemented.

 ## Sources and material